voteflux/flux/CONSTITUTION.QLD.md

 * (i) provided they have not been convicted of a disqualifying electoral offense within the previous ten years.
 * (ii) Flux QLD membership will terminate should any member be convicted of a disqualifying electoral offense.

 Queensland electors may join Flux QLD by joining the federal Flux party.
 Membership applications are submitted through Flux AUS's website, at https://voteflux.org; members may opt out of inclusion of state or federal membership through the website membership portal.
 Membership to Flux QLD is automatic for qualified applicants registering for Flux AUS.
 Each member is required to provide their name, address, and date of birth such that it matches the electoral roll.
-Other contact details required, include; email address (required for party correspondence), phone number is optional.
+Email address is a required contact detail for party correspondence.
+Phone number is optional.
 Membership is free, there is only one category of membership, and members are always referred to as 'members'.

 Elected candidates that are members of Flux QLD are not permitted to be members of other political parties.
 Should a Flux candidate find themselves a member of a secondary party, they must immediately resign, so as to retain only one party affiliation.